jjfcode/Bills_tracker/README.md

 - **Data Structure Validation** - Ensures all required fields are present

 ### Security Features
+- **Master Password Protection** - Application access requires a master password with secure PBKDF2 hash storage
+- **Password Encryption** - All passwords are encrypted using the Fernet algorithm from the `cryptography` library
+- **Automatic Migration** - Existing plain text passwords are automatically encrypted on first load
+- **Key Management** - Encryption keys are generated and stored in `.encryption_key` and `.salt` files (excluded from git)
+- **Access Control** - 5-attempt limit for master password entry with automatic lockout
 - **Local Data Storage** - All data stays on your computer
 - **No External Dependencies** - Minimal risk from third-party libraries
 - **Backup Redundancy** - Multiple backup copies prevent data loss
 - **Read-Only Backups** - Backup files are preserved from accidental modification
 - **Input Sanitization** - Prevents malicious input from causing issues

+See [ENCRYPTION_README.md](ENCRYPTION_README.md) for full details on encryption, key management, and recovery.

 ## 🔧 Advanced Features Details